ShahiTukda/CTF-Writeups/Basics/Talking to web/HTTP Forms (JavaScript)/README.md

 This resulted in giving me the base64 encoded flag (because of `btoa(data)`).
 After decoding it using `base64 -d` I was able to solve the challenge.

-## Takeaways

-- `flask.request.form` and `flask.request.args` are not interchangeable — form is the POST body, args is the query string.
-Putting the right values in the wrong place fails the same way as putting the wrong values in.
-- A `405` in the log is a routing/method problem, not a parameter problem.
-It tells you the request never got far enough to be checked.
-- Passing `URLSearchParams` as a `fetch()` body handles the `Content-Type` header for you, which is what makes the server read it as form data.
-- Leaking a response through a query string on a path you control is a general technique, not a one-off.
-Base64-encoding it first keeps the payload from being mangled by the URL.